mattgemmell/ExampleLiquidBlock/README.md

 - Generates HTML output that wraps the contents of the block.

-- Can apply custom CSS classes to the resulting block tag.
+- You can apply custom CSS classes to the resulting block tag.

+- You can put other Liquid tags inside the block's contents.

+- Is easy to understand for people like me, who just want a minimal example.

 * * *